Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 Around this time, CD-ROM entered the scene.
 And all of a sudden, there it was: cheap storage, removable, with the stellar size of 650MB and even more!
 Realistic graphics, photos, video, it became available to developers almost overnight!
 And everyone wanted a piece of it!

-Philips and Sony (who invented the CD) decided that if there is such an amount of storage, there should also be something that can make use of it.
-And the CD-i console was born.
+Philips and Sony, having invented the CD, decided that if there is such an amount of storage, there should also be something that makes use of it.
+And so the CD-i console was born.
 A great system, with great graphical potential, and huge storage space (and let's be honest: also suffering from a few serious caveats that ended it's life quite soon).

 At the time we used Sun SparcStation IPC's for authoring the CD-i titles.
-So the first thing I did was to search Google for 'sparcstation emulator'.
-The first hit was 'QEMU - Sparc32 System Emulator'.
-And I had found my rabbit hole.
+I don't have space for a SparcStation IPC, even though they are small, and an emulator on my Macbook will probably zoom compared to the original.
+So I did a search on Google for 'sparcstation emulator'.
+The first hit was 'QEMU - Sparc32 System Emulator', and I had found a rabbit hole.

 Setting up QEMU and Solaris